 What does rental car insurance cover?

 Rental car agencies sell a Collision Damage Waiver (CDW).
 It’s not actually an insurance policy, but a waiver saying the rental service can’t have you on the hook for damages or theft.
 This could be a good option for you, but consider your personal auto policy.
 If you have collision and comprehensive coverage with your policy, this will typically extend to your rental.
 Collision and comprehensive coverage is usually optional, but commonly purchased.
-Your coverage will handle anything the rental company’s would, however you would be responsible for paying your deductible in the case of an accident.
+Your auto coverage would respond the same as the rental company’s CDW, however you would be responsible for paying your deductible in the case of an accident.